Understanding your watch and its features will help you protect your investment.

 To initiate the power reserve, the watch must be wound manually.Turn the winding crown at the 3 o'clock position, in a clockwise direction for about 40 revolutions.
 This start up wind is usually sufficient for most automatic watches.

 After completion of the initiation process, the watch will wind itself automatically (rebuilding the power reserve) by means of an oscillation weight that shifts every time the watch's position is changed by the action of the arm and wrist.
 A self-winding watch should be worn at least eight hours a day to maximize the power reserve.
 If this is not possible, or if the watch has been off the wrist for more than 15-20 hours, the initiation process must be repeated.

-Most Solar watches will say so on the dial, some companies even call their solar watches Eco Drives.
-No matter what the company calls them they are all fundamentally the same.
-They convert the suns rays into energy that is stored in the watches capacitor; there's no traditional battery in these watches.
+Most Solar or Eco Drive watches will be labeled on the watch face.
+No matter what the company calls them, they are fundamentally the same, and convert the sun's rays into energy that is stored in the watch's capacitor.
+There is no traditional battery in these watches.

 Outdoors on a Cloudy Day: Charge for 45 hours

 Outdoors on a Sunny Day: Charge for 9 hours"

 Usually overhead light in any office space is insufficient to fully charge your watch.